Horizontal scroll on mobile >>

 Meeting date & location.
 18-19 November 2026, Gothenburg, Sweden.

 What to expect.
-Talking in confidence, commercial business leaders across industry sectors and all transport modes will be supported by academics, financiers, sustainability teams and others.
-Leaders’ round-table discussion agenda including cross-sector, expert & external viewpoints, community-led, no sales pitches.
-All participants will meet everyone present.
-No media, no recording, no online participation.
 F&L meetings are based around debate, panel discussions, workshops & site visits rather than presentations, thus ensuring opportunity and full participation by all.
 F&L competition law & antitrust compliance policy.
+Confidential.
+All participants will meet everyone present.

 Costs. €450 card at registration / €500 payment by invoice + relevant VAT.
 These discounted rates apply to F&L members: non-member companies pay €2,000 + VAT.
 F&L is a neutral (independent), non-for-profit and non lobby members’ forum using knowledge, skills and collaborative opportunities across the freight logistics sector to drive improved standards, learnings & the success of Members of the community.